Afaqi Khoja revolts: Military expeditions conducted independently

-After the agreement of 1832 was implemented, Khoqand benefited economically from the new relationship with the Qing.
-As a result, Khoqand had a shared interest in keeping peace in the region and no longer supported the Āfāqī Khoja in their holy war.
-This ended all large scale khoja holy war military operations for a period of approximately 14 years.
-Only after 1846, when both Khoqand and China weakened economically due to revolutions, wars, and natural disasters, did the Āfāqīs reignite their efforts to regain Altishahr.
+Jāhangīr Khoja's dynasty (1847)

 In August 1847, the sons and grandsons of Jāhangīr Khoja and his two brothers including Katta Tore, Yusuf Khoja, Wālī Khān, Tawakkul Tore, and Kichik Khan took advantage of the weakness of the Qing garrisons in Altishahr and crossed the border with a large force to attack Kashghar.
-The raid was undertaken without the knowledge or assistance of Khoqand and later became known as the 1847 Holy War of the Seven Khojas.

 The city of Kashghar was taken in less than a month after which the Qing fortresses in Kashghar and Yangihissar were besieged.
 The Qing fortresses held strong, however, and the excesses of the Āfāqī Khoja invaders alienated the citizens to such an extent that no support was received from the local Muslim community and no popular uprising occurred as it had in previous raids.
 To the citizens of the cities attacked, the invaders seemed like Khoqandi agents rather than spiritual liberators.
 In November, the Chinese were able to assemble a relief force and ultimately defeat the khojas in battle at Kok Robat near Yarkand.
 After the battle, the khojas collapsed and fled back to Khoqand.

-Throughout the 1850s additional invasions were undertaken independently by the khojas.
-Despite repeated defeats, the khojas continued to fight for their ancestral claim on Altishahr.
-The raids seem to become a regular feature of the region's politics during these years and included an invasion in 1852 led by Dīvān Quli and Wālī Khān; an invasion of 1855 led by Husayn Īshān Khwāja; and an invasion in 1857 led by Wālī Khān.
+Wālī Khān (1857)

 Wālī Khān was successful in capturing Kashghar in 1857 and holding the throne as Amir for approximately three months.
 In capturing the city, Wālī Khān had the support of the local population at the outset but lost favor for his harsh, tyrannical leadership and the imposition and strict enforcement of dress codes, religious customs and traditions.
 During his short reign, Wālī Khān also gained notoriety when he infamously killed the German explorer Adolf Schlagintweit for no apparent reason.
 Ultimately, Wālī Khān was abandoned by his supporters because of his cruelty and defeated by a Qing army.